 What to Expect

 UHCA Events are unique in that each race is held in a different location in Missouri or Kansas.
 The events are held mostly outdoors, usually in a pasture or other open area, or sometimes in an indoor or outdoor arena.
-The terrain varies by location as do the obstacles you’ll be required to negotiate.
-Events are typically held at private residences, fair grounds, parks, stables, or ranches.
+The terrain varies by location, as do the obstacles you’ll be required to negotiate.
+Events are typically held at private residences, fairgrounds, parks, stables, or ranches.

-Race registration usually opens at 8:30 am with a course walk-through (riders on foot) starting around 9:30 am.
-The walk-through is lead by a UHCA board member and the judge(s).
-All riders on a specific course travel the course on foot and are given an opportunity to ask questions or clarify expectations of each obstacle.
-There are two courses and an electronic draw determines race order.
+Race registration usually opens at 8:00 am with a course walk-through (riders on foot) starting around 9:00 am.
+The walk-through is led by a UHCA board member and the judge(s).
+All riders on a specific course travel on foot and can ask questions or clarify the expectations of each obstacle.
+There are two courses, and an electronic draw determines race order.
 Obstacle difficulty varies by division.
-Divisions are run in the following order:

-There will be a second walk-through for the Novice division that will start no earlier than 11:00 am.The first riders on each course begin shortly after the walk-through, so if you are competing in the Classic or ride the high impact course, it is advisable to arrive early to warm-up your horse.
-Depending on the number of riders in a division, the race usually ends around 4:00 or 5:00 pm with an awards presentation at the conclusion.
-At most events, concessions are available for purchase and the judges usually take brief break for lunch mid-day.
+The first riders on each course begin shortly after the walk-through; arriving early to warm up your horse is advisable.
+Depending on the number of riders in a division, the race usually ends around 4:00 or 5:00 pm, with an awards presentation at the conclusion.
+At most events, concessions are available for purchase, and the judges usually take a brief break for lunch mid-day.
 Events are held rain or shine unless conditions become unsafe.

 Event hosts are required to provide restroom facilities as well as water for horses.
 Some hosts allow camping the night before or after the race.
-Check the specific event details to confirm if camping is allowed and hook ups are available.
+Check the specific event details to confirm if camping is allowed and hookups are available.
 Additional fees may apply for camping.
-For some races, additional activities, such as cowboy church, dinners, or trail rides may be available before or after the race.
+For some races, additional activities, such as cowboy church, dinners, or trail rides, may be available before or after the race.

-Still not sure UHCA is for you?
-You do not have to be a member to compete in a race, so you can certainly try it out before joining.
 Our Schooling Class is the perfect opportunity to try it out in a non-competitive situation.
-You are also welcome to just come and watch a race with our without your horse.
-You may want to bring a lawn chair, as seating is often not provided.
+You are also welcome to watch a race with or without your horse.
+You may want to bring a lawn chair, as seating is often unavailable.

 EXCA Affiliation